tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 `v` may be a view of `char32_t` values that ends in a null terminator, or it may be an error that results in UB.
-Null-terminated strings are very common, but null-terminated strings of values that are not a character type are not.
+Null-terminated strings are very common, but null-terminated strings of a non-character type are rare.
 It seems far more safe and idiomatic to restrict the pointer-adaptation case only to `utf_pointer`s.

 ## Add transcoding views and adaptors